The full text of the Glasgow climate pact

 87. Recognizes the importance of international collaboration on innovative climate action, including technological advancement, across all actors of society, sectors and regions, in contributing to progress towards the goals of the Paris Agreement;

-88. Also recognizes the important role of non-Party stakeholders, including civil society, indigenous peoples, local communities, youth, children, local and regional governments and other stakeholders, in contributing to progress towards the goals of the Paris Agreement;
+88. Also recognizes the important role of non-Party stakeholders, including civil society, indigenous peoples, local communities, youth, children21, local and regional governments and other stakeholders, in contributing to progress towards the goals of the Paris Agreement;

+21 In a video address at the close of the conference, United Nations Secretary General António Guterres acknowledged young people, Indigenous communities, female leaders and all those leading the “climate action army.”
+He said they should “Never give up.
+Never retreat.
+Keep pushing forward.
+I will be with you all the way.”
+Youth climate activists like Greta Thunberg have inspired millions of young people around the world to join their call for greater action on climate change.

 89. Welcomes the improvement of the Marrakech Partnership for Global Climate Action for enhancing ambition, the leadership and actions of the high-level champions, and the work of the secretariat on the Non-State Actor Zone for Climate Action platform to support accountability and track progress of voluntary initiatives;